-Colin our Butler and Luis our Banqueting Manager usually set the table in the afternoon for that evening.
-The exact layout obviously depends on the menu and number of courses that Paul the Chef and his assistant Rob are preparing and the choice of wines made by my husband with the help of Luis.
+The exact layout depends on the menu and number of courses that Paul the Chef and I have agreed, matched with wines chosen by my husband and Luis.

-Colin and Luis work wearing white gloves which keeps the silver clean and finger prints off the glasses, in exactly the same way as their predecessors would have done at any point in the past 100 years.
+The white gloves are used, which keep the silver clean and finger prints off the glasses, I imagine little has changed about the process in the past 100 years.
 White embroidered linen table mats are placed over leather protective mats to mark each dinner guest’s place.
 The knives, forks and spoons are set from the outside in, beginning with the bread knife and working through each course to the cheese.
-A pat of butter is impressed with the intertwined C’s and coronet of my husband’s crest and placed in front of each guest.
+A pat of butter is impressed with the intertwined C’s and coronet of our crest and placed in front of each guest.